VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 ### 1. 10X

-The next step of the pipeline consist in two rounds of scaffolding using the 10X Genomics raw reads.
+The next step of the pipeline consists of two rounds of scaffolding using the 10X Genomics raw reads.
 To start, click the green button `+ Add Data` in your working project and search and select **VGP Tools** in the "Other Project" tab.
 Search and select the latest version of the **scaffold_2_scaff10X** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.

 The inputs for the workflow are:
 * `assemble_genome_fastagz`: the _Purged primary_ contigs file **p1** from Purge Dups (`fArcCen1_p1.fasta.gz`)